Nuragic sanctuary of Santa Vittoria: Description

-The buildings were imaginatively named by archaeologists and can take on different names depending on the publication, which can be misleading.
-For example, the enclosure of the feasts is also called the enclosure of the meetings and the curia is named hut of the meetings.
-Therefore, to uniquely indicate the buildings, the number that was attributed to them by Taramelli in his general representation of the site is used.
+The buildings are sometimes referred to be different names in different archaeological publications.
+For example, the enclosure of the feasts is also called the 'enclosure of the meetings', and the curia is sometimes named 'hut of the meetings'.
+Therefore, to improve clarity, the number that was attributed to the buildings by Taramelli in his general representation of the site is used as a general reference.
 However, when his plan was published in 1931, due to the graphic format of the volume, a large empty portion of land between the enclosure of the feasts and the group of houses and the curia was eliminated.
-All plans published subsequently, and also the one exposed to visitors of the archaeological, site maintain the same error.
+All plans published subsequently, including those shown to visitors, maintain the same error.
 Only the aerial photographs give its real size.